qwertie/ecsharp/lemp/index.md

 	public class Person
 	{
 		public this(
-			[prop] public string Name,
+			public string Name           { get; },
-			[prop] public DateTime DateOfBirth,
+			public DateTime DateOfBirth  { get; },
-			[prop] public List<Person> SubItems) {
+			public List<Person> SubItems { get; }) {
 			// TODO: Add validation code
 		}
 	};

-Your output file will contain exactly the code listed above, and there is no repetition except for `[prop] public` (but you might not want everything to be a public property anyway).
+Your output file will contain exactly the code listed above, and there is no repetition except for `public .. { get; }` (but you might not want everything to be a public property anyway).
 Great!

 What's going on?
-In fact, there are three different macros working together:
+Enhanced C# includes two syntax changes to support this, each with a supporting macro:

 1. To reduce repetition and ambiguity, Enhanced C# allows `this` as a constructor name (the [D language](http://dlang.org) has the same feature).
-A macro changes `this` into `Person`.
+A macro changes `this` into `Person` so that plain C# understands it.
-2. The second macro responds to the `prop` attribute by converting a field into a property.
-By default, it's a `{ get; private set; }` autoproperty.
-[INCOMPLETE]
-3. A third macro is programmed to notice properties and visibility attributes (like `public`) on variables.
+2. Enhanced C# allows property definitions as method parameters (or wherever an expression is allowed).
+A macro is programmed to notice properties, and visibility attributes (like `public`) on variables.
 When it notices one of those, it responds by transferring it out to the class, and putting a normal argument in the constructor.
 Finally, it adds a statement at the beginning of the constructor, to assign the value of the argument to the property or field.

 Learn more
 ----------